joe81tx/diffsnap/README.md

 `diffsnap` is a lightweight, on-demand snapshot scheduler for OpenZFS.
 Instead of relying on elapsed time alone, it queries the native ZFS `written` property (bytes modified since the previous snapshot) to create snapshots only after a dataset has changed by a user-defined threshold.

 Designed to complement comprehensive policy tools like Sanoid, `diffsnap` manages and prunes only its own snapshots.
-It safely coexists alongside existing retention systems.
+It safely coexists with other snapshots like those you create manually.

 ## The Problem